jkranyak/Heart_Predictions_team_decisionmakers/README.md

 For this we determined that general health was the largest determinant in developing heart disease.
 You can see from the following graph that even through our lifespan it remains as one of the highest variables correlated to disease.
 Following general health we can see that physical activity also plays a lifelong role in your hearts health.

-Some interesting points we notice looking at this data are that as we age heart disease becomes more prevalent in men, although men remain at a higher risk than women according to this data, it increases with age.
+Some interesting points we noticed looking at this data are that as we age heart disease becomes more prevalent in men and although men remain at a higher risk than women according to this data, it increases with age for both.

 2. What are the highest correlated factors for heart disease?

 We reframed this question to ask; what are the highest correlated factors TO heart disease and ran our data.
 The highest correlated factors were age and general health, this seemed intuitive.
 Other than that, some more data we uncovered seemed to also be rather intuitive; such as the correlation between general health and difficulty walking, which had the highest heat map correlation.

-3. What groups are the most at risk for heart attacks?
+3. What groups are the most at risk for heart disease?

-We found that the most at risk groups for heart disease were aging populations, men, Native Americans followed by Whites, smokers vs non smokers (12% v 6%), and having diabetes
+We found that the most at risk groups for heart disease were aging populations, men, Native Americans followed by Whites, smokers vs non smokers (12% v 6%), and those with diabetes.

 DROP GRAPHS